Why proper optimist sail trim is essential for performance?

 While I couldn’t find photos of this adjustment,

-issues with the outhaul are rare.
+issues with the outhaul are relatively rare.
 The only problem may arise if it’s a bit

 Summary